vcwc/traefik/README.md

 # `vcwc/traefik` Image Library

-The versioned repository of the Traefik image library.
+The versioned repository of the Traefik library.

+It implements service, package, application and solution.